BegumYazici/PopcornApp/README.md

 # PopcornApp
-The PopcornApp developed using MVVM architecture on Kotlin which fetchs movies and tv shows from TMDB API
+The PopcornApp developed using MVVM architecture on Kotlin which fetches movies and tv shows from TMDB API

 ## Libraries Used
 - **Foundation**